Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 of times per day equal to 3 + her Charisma modifier.
 She turns undead as a cleric of three levels lower would.

+### Spells
-**Spells:** Beginning at 4th level, a paladin gains the ability to cast a small number of divine spells, which are drawn from the paladin spell list.
+Beginning at 4th level, a paladin gains the ability to cast a small number of divine spells, which are drawn from the paladin spell list.
 A paladin must choose and prepare her spells in advance.